How coaching can help you earn LESS

-Surprisingly, it's not a marketing slogan that's taken off...
+Unsurprisingly, this marketing slogan hasn't taken off...
 But one of my targets for 2020 is to earn LESS money than I did last year.
-This is obviously a privileged position to be in, and I am lucky that this is a choice I can make.
+This is obviously a privileged position to be in, and I am very fortunate that this is a choice I can make.

 I now realise that growing up as a child in Thatcher's Britain, it's unsurprising I would have internalised the idea that economic growth is essential.
 That more money equals more success.